MrManos/Jacob_Hands_COE_332_Midterm/README.md

 ## Interpreting the Output

 The outputs range from speed or position, to the altitude, latitude, and longitude.
-The outputs from the app route are labeled and allow for understandability.
+The outputs from the app route are labeled and allow for understandability about the ISS tajectory.

 ## Acknowledgments